Zhao-Yian/GraCo/README.md

 This is the official implementation for our <span style='color: #EB5353;font-weight:bold'>CVPR'24 highlight</span> paper "GraCo: Granularity-Controllable Interactive Segmentation".

+## 📣 Updates 🔥🔥🔥

+---

+- **[2025.1.4]** Add a new type of granularity control signal: _Semantic Phrase_, which is very useful for segmenting specific parts (head segmentation, hand segmentation, etc.).
+- **[2025.1.4]** Releases the [weights](./weights/graco), and new training and inference [code](./isegm) that supports both the granularity slider and the semantic phrase.
+- **[2025.1.4]** Update the interactive [demo](./interactive_demo) to support two granularity control signals. **The tool can be put directly into practice with open source weights.**
+- **[2025.1.4]** Add a novel Multi-grained Mask Trie (MMT) module and an extended Granularity-Controllable Learning (GCL) strategy.
+The former automatically extends the granularity abundance of existing part annotations through heuristic part merging, and the latter achieves efficient scaling and training of two granularity signals through dual-branch LoRA.
+The original AGG is split into the Fine-grained Mask Generator (FMG) and the Mask Granularity Estimator (MGE).
+The FMG is the same as the mask engine of the AGG, and the MGE is responsible for estimating the two types of granularity control signals for each mask.

+---

 ## 💡 Introduction

 Current IS pipelines fall into two categories: single-granularity output and multi-granularity output.
 The latter aims to alleviate the spatial ambiguity present in the former.